 The Vimeo mobile app includes the ability to go live directly to a new or existing event on your Vimeo account.

-A license to Livestream Studio is included with a Vimeo Premium membership, meaning you can download it onto your Windows or Mac computer and use your Vimeo login to access the software (Vimeo Enterprise account with the Events feature added includes three licenses).
+A license to Livestream Studio is included with a Vimeo Premium, Advanced membership, meaning you can download it onto your Windows or Mac computer and use your Vimeo login to access the software (Vimeo Enterprise account with the Events feature added includes three licenses).